 Clinical competencies have been identified throughout the curriculum in order to ensure the effective knowledge and delivery of essential hands on technical skills.
-Clinical competencies will be identified and outlined in each course syllabi if embedded in the course and must be passed to progress in the program.
-More specific information can be found under academic policies.
+Clinical competencies will be identified and outlined in each course syllability embedded in the course and must be passed to progress in the program.
+More specific information can be found under academic policies, E4, p.
+43.